 Note: Check to see if you have students who need extra time to take a quiz.
 Visit the DRC website and click Instructor Login.

 2. Barrier: Respondus LockDown Browser

-Blind and low vision learners may not be able to take a quiz that uses the LockDown browser.
+Learners who are blind or have low vision may not be able to take a quiz that uses LockDown Browser.

 Note: If you practice Universal Design for Learning, it is best to avoid using the LockDown Browser.

 In most cases, Respondus LockDown Browser will work with assistive technology, like text-to-speech software.
 It can be inconsistent, however, creating additional technological frustrations for some students.